-Other Services: All of St. Joseph’s Wayne Hospital services are available to patients and include pastoral care, respiratory therapy, pharmacy, laboratory, diabetes education, wound care, diagnostic sleep laboratory, driver rehabilitation, and all other diagnostic services.
+Other Services: All of St. Joseph’s Wayne Medical Center services are available to patients and include pastoral care, respiratory therapy, pharmacy, laboratory, diabetes education, wound care, diagnostic sleep laboratory, driver rehabilitation, and all other diagnostic services.

 - Contact Us

-For further information on the Acute Rehabilitation Unit at St. Joseph’s Wayne Hospital, please call 973.389.4099.
+For further information on the Acute Rehabilitation Unit at St. Joseph’s Wayne Medical Center, please call 973.389.4099.